Koha-Community/kohadocs/source/systempreferences.rst

 Description:

--  Changing this preference will not prevent staff from being able to transfer titles from one branch to another to fill a hold, it will only prevent patrons from saying they plan on picking a book up at a branch other than their home branch.
+-  Changing this preference will not prevent staff from being able to transfer titles from one library to another to fill a hold, it will only prevent patrons from saying they plan on picking a book up at a library other than their home library.

+-  The list of available pickup locations will include all libraries that have 'Pickup location' set to 'Yes' on the library configuration page.

 .. _opacholdsifavailableatpickup-label: